gaureshgawasmn/WeatherInfo/README.md

 # Weather Forecast Service

 This Spring Boot application provides RESTful APIs to retrieve weather forecast summaries and hourly forecasts for different locations.

 ## Overview

 The application integrates with a weather API to fetch weather forecasts for various locations.
-It exposes two endpoints:
+It exposes two
+endpoints:

 1. `/weather/summary/{locationName}`: Retrieves the forecast summary for a specific location.
-This uses the 'RapidApiGetForecastSummaryByLocationName' API from the weather API.
+This uses the ' RapidApiGetForecastSummaryByLocationName' API from the weather API.
 2. `/weather/hourly/{locationName}`: Retrieves the hourly forecast for a specific location.
-This uses the 'RapidApiGetHourlyForecastByLocationName' API from the weather API.
+This uses the ' RapidApiGetHourlyForecastByLocationName' API from the weather API.

 ## API Documentation